jon49/recipes/content/beef-stew-with-colcannon.md

 ---
-title: Beef Stew with Co#lcannon
+title: Beef Stew with Colcannon
 description: Recipe for Beef Stew with Co#lcannon.
 tags:
     - dinner